Accessibility Statement

 How we tested this website

-This website was last audited on 14 September 2020 and we continue to review key pages and content.
+This website was last audited on 14 September 2020.
 The test was carried out by our trusted agency and our staff undertaking manual checks.
+We have not carried out any testing since then.

 As our website contains hundreds of pages, we selected a sample of pages to test based on average use, volume of traffic, and content type.
 We tested the following pages as they contain our main features used across the site: